 - Right Makes Might: In the trial by combat at the end, it's explicitly stated that Pinabel, Ganelon's champion, is the taller and stronger man; one of his blows is enough to kill even the strongest knight.
 Charlemagne's champion, Thierry, is described as thin, wiry, and rather scrappy-looking.
 Nevertheless, Thierry survives a head-on blow from Pinabel, and then kills him with one stroke.

 - Satellite Love Interest: Aude.
 She's Olivier's sister and Roland's betrothed.. and that's it.
-She isn't even mentioned until Roland lies dying and then she promptly dies of grief after finding out that he died in battle.
+She isn't even mentioned until Roland finally decides to blow his horn, and then she promptly dies of grief after finding out that he died in battle.
 (Their relationship was later fleshed-out in a prequel, Girart de Vienne.)

 - Say Your Prayers: Upon learning that Saracens are approaching, Roland and his 20,000 knights hear mass and confess their sins.
 Both Roland and Olivier also dramatically confess their sins and pray to God as they die.